 Q. My girlfriend and I live together.
 She doesn’t have a job, so I pay for the rent and all the groceries.
 Can I claim her as my dependent?

 A. Perhaps, if she meets the requirements for a qualifying relative.
-That means you must have lived together all year long, her gross income must be less than $4,050, and you must have provided more than half of her support.
+That means you must have lived together all year long, her gross income must be less than the annual limit, and you must have provided more than half of her support.
+This income limit is $4,050 for 2017 and 2018 but is adjusted for inflation in other years.
 One other test: Your living arrangements must not violate local law.
 The IRS notes, for example, that some states prohibit couples from living together if one party is married to someone else.
-In such a case, the IRS says, a dependency exemption would be disallowed even if the other requirements are met.
+In such a case, the IRS says, a dependency claim would be disallowed even if the other requirements are met.

 Living together II